How to Make Your Current WordPress Website ADA Compliant?

 #Make Your Site Keyboard Friendly

-The content on your site should be entirely accessible through keyboard.
-This is very important for people who are blind or deals with some degree of motor impairment.
+The content on your site should be entirely accessible through the keyboard.
+This is very important for people who are blind or deal with some degree of motor impairment.

 #Ensure Sharp Color Contrast between the Text and the Background